 If you are an employee that fell on the job, here is additional information you need to know.

 2. They Knew the Hazard Existed and Didn’t Fix

 Most businesses and homeowners do not want their visitors to get hurt, so the majority do not obviously see a problem and consciously ignore it.
-The problem comes when they know it exists but just haven’t gotten around to addressing the issue.
+The problem comes when they know it exists but haven’t gotten around to addressing it.

 Maybe they know the spilled drink is on the floor and forgot to ask an employee to mop it up.
-Or perhaps they knew the handrails are missing or cords are laying around and just haven’t put up the signs to warn those coming inside.
+Or perhaps they knew the handrails were missing or cords were lying around and just haven’t put up the signs to warn those coming inside.

 If you manage a construction site, you need to know the best ways to reduce injuries to your crew.